kindlingknowledge-tech/architects-insights/README.md

 **Design Smarter.
 Build Secure.
 Document Deep.**

-Welcome to my personal knowledge base — a curated collection of architecture patterns, GenAI workflows, and secure design principles built for modern, scalable systems.
+Welcome to my personal knowledge base — a curated collection of architecture patterns, GenAI workflows, cloud-native practices, and secure design principles built for modern, scalable systems.

 Whether you're a developer, architect, or product engineer, this repository offers insights and technical artifacts drawn from real-world experiences and continuous learning.